Herman1994/prometheus-install/README.md

-# Prometheus Installation Script for Ubuntu 16.04 and 18.04 LTS
+# Prometheus Installation Script for Debian/Ubuntu

 **Important:** This is a work in progress.